-On 8-9/11/2018 we plan to organize an international conference on Muslim minorities and the refugee crisis in Europe.
-The conference will be the second (next to the workshop) crucial event of the ref:EU project and will be held at the Warsaw School of Economics in Warsaw, Poland.
-See the call for papers and apply until 30.06.2018.
+On 8-9/11/2018 an international conference on Muslim minorities and the refugee crisis in Europe was organised.
+The conference was the second (next to the workshop) crucial event of the ref:EU project and was held at the Warsaw School of Economics in Warsaw, Poland.
+See the final programme.

-The conference will revolve around the following crucial issues:
+The conference revolved around the following crucial issues:

 - What is the approach of EU member states to the migration and refugee crisis of 2014+ and to migrants and refugees in general?

 - How is the refugee crisis linked to the way Muslim communities in the EU are perceived and treated?

 - What are the differences between V4/CEE/NMS and other EU member states regarding the refugee crisis and perception of Muslims in Europe?

 - How is Islamophobia linked to the changes on the political scene in selected EU member states (e.g. the rise of nationalism or right wing parties)?

 - How in practical terms Islamophobia can be counteracted and counterbalanced?